abrahamsk/ml_k-means-clustering/src/README.md

 2. Run Experiment 2 by executing `exp2.py`

 #### Etc:
-Built with Python 2.7, Python 3.0 support is untested
+-Built with Python 2.7, Python 3.0 support is untested

+Submitted files:

+input.py

+exp1.py

+exp2.py

+kmeans_func.py

+centers.outfile

+clusters.outfile

+optdigits/optdigits.train and optdigits/optdigits.test were not submitted to reduce clutter, though they are required to run the program.

+timing.py was only used for benchmarking and was not submitted.

+Troubleshooting:

+Add __init__.py if there's trouble running